olanuges90/analytics-data-lake/README.md

 - Creates an Amazon S3 Bucket where raw and processed NBA data will be stored.
 - Uploads NBA Data to S3 in JSON Format.
 - Creates an AWS Glue database and an external table for querying the data.
-- Configures Athena for quering data in the S3 Bucket.
+- Configures Athena for querying data in the S3 Bucket.

 # Prerequisites
 1. SportsDataIO Account and API Key.